-Presently, I am more concerned towards cleanliness and personal hygiene than I ever was.
-As soon as I come home I wash my hands and change my clothes.
+Presently, I am more concerned about cleanliness and personal hygiene than I ever was.
+As soon as I come home, I wash my hands and change my clothes.
 I also make my little one wash her hands.

-Babies are very good learners, they observe, listen and imitate very quickly.
+Babies are outstanding learners, they observe, listen and imitate very quickly.
 You need to have a lot of patience while dealing with your little one.
 I always try to put a smile on my face while I interact with my baby.

 Summing It Up

-This was a tribute to my mother and mother in law, that I have tried to express through my personal experiences as a daughter, daughter in law and now a mother.
+The article is a tribute to my mother and mother in law that I have tried to express through my personal experiences as a daughter, daughter in law and now a mother.
 I talk, chat and laugh with my mothers but some feelings and thoughts I have failed to convey to them till date.
-I thought this is the best platform to express my gratitude to them and let them know that they are special in every way.
+Therefore, it is the best platform to express my gratitude to them and also to let them know that in every way they are unique.

 Can you relate to any of the above points?
 How has motherhood changed you?
 Do you feel that being a mother has strengthened your relation with your mother like never before?
 I’m sure there are a lot many more things that I might have missed here.
 Don’t hesitate to share your thoughts with us in the comments section below.
 It would be great to see how you all feel about this subject.